w3c/wai-selecting-eval-tools/index.md

 ### Guidelines

-Tools are developed to test a set of guideline checkpoints which verify conformance of a Web site.
+Tools test sets of guideline checkpoints to verify conformance of a Web site.
 In the United States, the guidelines are WCAG 2.0 or Section 508.
-Guidelines that are available for other countries include France, Germany, Italy, Ireland, Japan, and others.
+Guidelines are available for other countries, such as France, Germany, Japan, and others.

 ### Assists by